base16-project/basenext/style_guide.md

 Too often Base16 hues [stick frustratingly close the default scheme hues](https://github.com/base16-project/base16/issues/10#issuecomment-1171593477).
 We imagine this may be because many designers start with the default palette as a base.
 This could also be influenced by semantic pairing.
 The end result: a lot of themes look visually similar and there is less diversity in Base16 schemes than you find in other theming ecosystems.

-_Base17 has no default scheme and explicitly discourages designers from trying to hue match other scheme palettes._  Semantic slots may hue align occasionally due to common conventions (using red for diff deleted, etc).
+_BaseNext has no default scheme and explicitly discourages designers from trying to hue match other scheme palettes._  Semantic slots may hue align occasionally due to common conventions (using red for diff deleted, etc).
 This is OK.

 #### Semantic Pairing